nathanathan/Language/README.md

 Roadmap:
 --------

+Add a way to view usage data.
+For example, making it possible to see the most frequently unparsed queries so it is possible to see what kind of widgets are needed.
+Ideally, this could be done in a widget, but the server will need to expose an api for the queries database.

 There is a need for some kind of API to make it easier to deal with multi-parse trees in widgets.
 One idea I like for this is having callback functions that get called multiple times for each interpretation.

 Voting/ranking is not implemented.
 This will also require github or some other authentication service to prevent ballot box stuffing.
 First there needs to be enough widgets that there is a need to rank them though.

 In the distant future:
 ----------------------